Novelty Detection in Sequential Data by Informed Clustering and Modeling: Visual Informed Clustering

 \section{Visual Informed Clustering}

 To obtain a good decomposition of sequences, the input data has to be clustered in a meaningful way.
 Techniques like k-means or topic modeling with LDA are able to cluster sequences, but often fail to find application-domain specific partitions and to be meaningful for high-dimensional data.
-Moreover, these methods require to set the number of expected clusters or topics a priori, which is challenging in itself~\cite{Liu2016AnOO,Mimno:2007:MHT}.

-Thus, we adapt a visual analytics tool that allows domain experts to cluster the data into semantically meaningful \textit{informed clusters} without setting any parameters a priori.
-The interactive visual analytics tool was introduced by \citet{chen2019lda} for behavior clustering.
+Experts often have domain knowledge that can improve clustering, but it is non-trivial to extract this knowledge.
+We adapt a visual analytics tool that is proven to enable domain experts to cluster data in an intuitive and comfortable way~\citep{chen2019lda}.
+With this tool, semantically meaningful \textit{informed clusters} can be defined without setting any parameters a priori.
+The interactive visual analytics tool was introduced by \cite{chen2019lda} for behavior clustering.
 It was thoroughly evaluated in case studies with security management system and amusement park visiting behaviors.
 The domain expert's feedback confirmed the usefulness and efficiency of the visual approach for identifying meaningful groups of behaviors.
 Based on this positive evaluation, we incorporate the tool into the novelty detection framework and extend it with an inference technique for identifying the cluster of a new sequence based on the analysis performed by experts.

-The visual analytics tool's interface works as follows.
-On startup, it displays preliminary topics automatically generated from the data by multiple runs of topic modeling with LDA~\citep{blei2003latent}, each with a random number of topics.
-These initial topics serve as a basis for the informed clusters.
-They allow experts to investigate different granularities of the clustering, e.g., a small number of topics will lead to more general feature clusters, while a large number of topics helps to obtain a finer clustering.
-In the following we refer to any kind of discrete objects organized into sequences as words.
+The tool performs multiple topic modeling runs on the normal data $X=\{s_1,\dots,s_n\}$.
+For that, each of the sequences is transformed into a bag of words: each sequence $s$ is represented by a vector $b\in\mathbb{N}^{\mathbf{card}(\mathcal{V})}$, where $b_i$ is the count of word $w_i\in\mathcal{V}$ in $s$.
+In the following we refer to any kind of discrete objects organized into sequences as words (for consistensy with NLP terminology).
+Then, multiple rounds of LDA~\citep{blei2003latent}, each with a different setting of the number of topics, are used to produce a set of topics $T=\{t_1,...,t_{\mathbf{card}(T)}\}$.
+From that we produce an initial visualization based on a topic-word matrix (i.e., probabilities corresponding to each of the words in $\mathcal{V}$ for each of the topics in $T$), and a sequence-topic matrix (i.e., probabilities corresponding to each of the topics in $T$ according to the corresponding LDA model for each of the sequences from $X$).